Did You Know?

 Mrs. Charlotte Finley was a beloved teacher with the Bucyrus City Schools System.
 She was also recognized as the mother of some of Bucyrus’s leading clubs, including the New Era Club, the North Side Reading Circle, and other small organizations.
 With the help of Susan Kearsley, Charlotte Finley also organized the Crocus Club.

 In 1932, Dr. Daniel and Mrs. Mildred Arnold purchased the former Finley Hill property.
 A single, remaining apple tree planted on the Finley Hill site by Johnny Appleseed survived until 1939.
-The Arnolds lived in the house until the 1970s.
+The Arnolds lived in the house until 1948.
+Dr. Daniel Arnold was also the founder of the Bucyrus Historical Society,

 Finley Hill Today